Frequently Asked Questions

 As with any system of medicine side effects may be experienced , but with Chinese Medicine these are usually mild and self limiting.
 Initial consultation with myself always includes a discussion about what you might experience following treatments.

 Yes!
 Like any other healthcare professional, I take an interest in all aspects of my patient’s health and the impact that certain lifestyle choices may be having on their health.
 For example: smoking, alcohol intake, exercise and diet.

 Whilst I am not a nutritionist, Chinese Medicine has a long history of observing dietary impact on health.
 To this end, I may suggest certain adjustments to your diet which reflects patterns that are related to specific conditions.

 During the consultation and follow up treatments lifestyle issues will almost certainly be touched upon.

 Yes absolutely!
-The code of practice set out by my professional bodies requires me to adhere to the principles of confidentiality.
+The codes of practice set out by The British Acupuncture Council, my Professional Body, requires me to adhere to the principles of confidentiality.